cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     * If you do not have access to `checkersd`, look for instructions on how to start your locally-running Checkers or tap the faucet of a public Checkers test net.

-4. Start again to create a game, for real this time.
-Accept the transaction, and a few seconds later, you are redirected to the game page.
-This time the content of the game was indeed from the blockchain.
+4. Now start again to actually create a game.
+Accept the transaction, and you are redirected to the game page.
+This time the content of the game is from the blockchain.

-Time to play this game.

 ## Play a game

-Back to the `GameContainer.tsx`, you see that there are a `makeMove` and a `saveGame` functions.
-In a blockchain context, the `saveGame` does not make much sense.
-Indeed, on each move done with a transaction, the game will be automatically _saved_ in the blockchain.
+In the `GameContainer.tsx` there are `makeMove` and `saveGame` functions.
+In a blockchain context, `saveGame` is irrelevant, as on each move done with a transaction the game will be automatically _saved_ in the blockchain.

-Observing `makeMove`, add a `console.log` to see in what format it deals:
+Add a `console.log` to  `makeMove` to demonstrate the format it uses:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L210]
 const move: Position[] = keys.map((k: string): Position => k.split(",").map(Number) as Position)
 console.log(move)
 ```

-Then play a move with the current interface.
-Say you move your first black piece like so:
+Now play a move with the current interface.
+Move your first black piece:

 ![Black moves first piece](/black-moves-first-piece.png)

-In the blockchain code, this is a `fromX: 1, fromY: 2, toX: 2, toY: 3`.
+In the blockchain code, this is `fromX: 1, fromY: 2, toX: 2, toY: 3`.
 However, the GUI prints:

 ```
 [ [ 2, 1 ], [ 3, 2 ] ]
 ```

-It is safe to assume that, for each position, X and Y are flipped.
-No problem, you can encapsulate this knowledge in a helper function:
+Evidently for each position X and Y are flipped.
+You can encapsulate this knowledge in a helper function:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/types/checkers/board.ts#L45-L47]
 export function guiMoveToPos(move: number[]): Pos {